pipes-and-filters/filters/README.md

 A Filter is any cli command, but primarily focused on the idea of unix cli commands being used as byte filters used to mangle and transform text and piping commands together.

 ##Chain
-A Chain is a sequential list of Filters with each piping its output into the last.
+A Chain is a sequential list of Filters with each piping its output into the next.

 ##Exec
 From either a chain or filter an Exec can be generated.